jakobjanot/ML-Cutter/README.md

 │   └── figures                         <- Generated graphics and figures to be used in reporting.
 │
 ├── src                                 <- Source code for use in this project.
-│   └── repo_name
+│   └── model_name
 │       │
 │       ├── __init__.py                 <- Makes model_name a Python module.
 │       │
-│       ├── repo_name.py                <- Main model class that ties all functions together <3
+│       ├── model_name.py                <- Main model class that ties all functions together <3
 │       │
 │       ├── config                      <- Module containing configuration settings, such as hyperparameters.
 │       │   ├── __init__.py